sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 ![Three level transition tree](img/model-based-testing/examples/transition_tree/transition_tree_2.svg)

 The only state we have not seen yet is `UNLOCKED` in the `UNLOCKED_0` node.
-Therefore this is the only node we should add children to.
+Therefore, this is the only node we should add children to.

 ![Final phone transition tree](img/model-based-testing/examples/transition_tree/transition_tree_3.svg)